endaoment/endaoment-subgraph/PEDRO_NOTES.md

 ## Todo:

 ### Local setup
-- [ ] Get local running
+- [x] Get local running
-- [ ] Add instructions for other engineers to run the local version of the code
+- [x] Add instructions for other engineers to run the local version of the code
+- [ ] Find out if there is a way to trick the node infra to start indexing at a recent forked block

 ### Org Indexed Data
 - Org Address